Best AI apps for Mac in 2026, by what you actually need

 The useful split isn't free vs paid.
-It's whether the tool sees your desktop or waits for you to explain your desktop.
+It's whether the tool sees your desktop and verifies what happened there, or waits for you to narrate your desktop and takes your word for the result, screen-aware AI versus chat-only wrappers.

 How it compares